hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode_additional_functionalities.rst

     The *Input data* button in the *Editor* toolbar.

-This will trigger a series of question dialogs that will determine use of the SIS date/position input for the query position or an user provided input.
-After that, a surface sound speed can be applied, and finally the resulting cast can be sent as described in :ref:`data_transmission`.
+This will trigger a series of question dialogs for the query position that will use the SIS data/position input or a user provided input.
+After, a surface sound speed can be applied, and finally the resulting cast can be sent as described in :ref:`data_transmission`.

 The new cast will be given the filename YYYYMMDD_HHMMSS_WOA or YYYYMMDD_HHMMSS_RTOFS with the date/time